 Your personal information is necessary for Blue Cross to process your application for coverage under its life, health and travel plans.
-Your personal information is used to provide the services outlined in your group plan of which you are an eligible Member, to understand your needs so that we can recommend suitable products and services, and to manage our business.
+Your personal information is used to provide the services outlined in your group plan, to understand your needs so that we can recommend suitable products and services, and to manage our business.